 Psychology can be considered from a variety of perspectives such as a natural or biological science, a behavioral or social science, an applied or professional field, or a set of experiential or humanistic concerns.
-The MA in Psychology is designed to prepare students seeking community college or high school social science teaching positions and to offer professional enrichment to teachers already in the classroom.
-The Doctoral Preparation emphasis provides appropriate research experience for students wishing to enter a doctoral program elsewhere.
+The MA in Psychology is designed to 1) prepare students seeking community college or high school social science teaching positions, 2) offer professional enrichment to professionals already in the field, and 3) provide appropriate research experience for students wishing to enter a doctoral program elsewhere.

 The Department of Psychology offers an MA in Psychology, with three separate emphases.
 Each degree emphasis has its own admission and course requirements.
 Interested students must request application materials from the Department of Psychology and apply directly to the department for admission in addition to applying to the University as a post-baccalaureate student.